 This quick and easy Mediterranean Chickpea Salad has it all – punchy flavor, bright colors, loads of nutrients, and enough fiber and protein to keep you full and fueled for hours.
-It’s super flexible, and fit for everything from a simple packed lunch to an impressive picnic side dish and everything in-between.
+Naturally vegan, it’s packed with plant based protein and nutrient dense vegetables.

 If I said you could make an incredibly flavorful meal packed with protein, fiber, and vitamins in just 20 minutes without even looking at your oven, what would you say?